 “It’s just easier to buy from someone you’ve heard of.”

-When you have a job to do or a problem to fix, our minds only have a few seconds to think of ideas.
-If your company has brand equity, it’ll be a solution that comes top of mind when the job or problem presents itself to your potential customer.
+When you have a job to do or a problem to fix, our minds only have a few seconds to think of solutions.
+If your company has brand equity, it’ll be top of mind when the job or problem presents itself to potential customers.